-30 cal, .308 bullets are an extremely popular size as they range from .308 to .309 normally and cover so many different cartridges.
-From the ever popular 308 Winchester, 30 carbine, 30-30, 30-06 to 300 Whisper, 30-378 Weatherby, 7.63 Mauser, 30 USA Rimless, 308 Corbon, .3-9 Savage, 30 Kurz, 300 BLK (7.62 × 35 mm), 7.5mm Schmidt–Rubin, 300 Winchester Magnum, 30 Carbine, 309 JDJ, .30-03 Springfield, .30-06 JDJ, .307 GNR, 7.62 × 51 mm NATO, 300 Weatherby Magnum, 30 Army (30-40 Krag), 7.82 mm Lazzeroni, and dozens more.
-It seems like this is a very popular size bullet for both NATO and U.S. civilian use.
+30 caliber .308 bullets are extremely popular because they normally range from .308 to .309 diameter and cover a wide range of cartridges.
+From the ever-popular 308 Winchester, 30 Carbine, 30-30, 30-06, to the 300 Whisper, 30-378 Weatherby, 7.63 Mauser, and 30 USA, and dozens more this is a very popular size bullet for both NATO and U.S. civilian use.